0xjmux/InsanelyCheapElectronics/README.md

 This repo is a work in progress.
 Me and a bunch of my discord friends on [Spacehuhn's discord server](https://discordapp.com/invite/7Ay378G) all like to purchase cheap electronics from China for projects, so we figured it'd be good to make a list of stuff that we have bought for those that are just starting out and want ideas/parts for projects.<br />
 All prices in Euro and USD.<br />

+###### Full Disclosure: Many of the links in the list are affiliate links, but since it is ali and prices are low we make next to nothing.
+We don't choose products based on what has an affiliate link availible; everything is picked based on quality, ratings, and our own experiences, and affiliate links are added later if they're availible for that listing.

 Feel free add to it by making a PR.<br />
 #### Contributing Rules:
 - Issues are only for category requests, reporting or questions.<br />